-- The Power of Friendship: Hieroglyphein works well on Pandora can be interpreted as the bond between the Protagonist and Maki overcoming her nihilism.
+- The Power of Friendship: Hieroglyphein works well on Pandora can be interpreted as the bond between the Protagonist and Maki, with said bond overcoming her nihilism.

 - Present Absence: Even though he was absent in the Persona 2 duology, he is often mentioned by his former classmates and has some involvement in Elly's subplot.

 - Put on a Bus: His whereabouts after graduation is unknown and is left for the player to decide.
 Elly's flashback in Eternal Punishment has him telling Maki and Elly's his reason for departure but there is no text box.

 - The Quiet One: He only talks when needed even in the CD drama and manga adaption.